 to see the variety of colourful handicrafts on offer.
 Originally only held on Sundays, Pisac Market was a place for artisans from across the region to trade in their products.
 Today the market is a daily occurrence where locals and visitors alike can find some of the finest textiles, jewellery and clothing typical of this area of Peru.
 Then we travel on to the remarkable Ollantaytambo fortress which was constructed to guard the entrance to this part of the valley and protect it from possible invasions of tribes from the jungle lowlands.
 One of the best examples of Incan architecture, many of the inhabitants of Ollantaytambo still live according to the customs and traditions they have inherited from generations of ancestors, leading to it being known as a living Inca town.

 Overnight: Sacred Valley | Breakfast

 For many visitors to Peru, Machu Picchu is the main highlight and rightly so, with it's incredible history and beautiful views it's a truly mystical part of the country.
 Macchu Picchu was built in the 15th, believed to be as an estate for the Inca Empror Pachacuti, it was abandoned only a century after completion during the Spanish conquest, however, it lay largely unknown until 1911 when the American historian and explorer Hiram Bingham brought it to the worlds attention.
-Later this afternoon take the train back to Cusco.
+Later this afternoon we travel by train back to Cusco.

 Overnight: Cusco | Breakfast